craigsapp/humlib/doc/topic/parameters.md

 !:D:C:A=a:B=b
 ```

-Namespaces and keys may not contain spaces or colons, and ideally should
+Namespaces and keys may not contain spaces or colons, and ideally
-only contain letters, digits, dashes (-), and underscores (_).
-Values
+should only contain letters, digits, dashes (`-`), and underscores
-may contain any character except for colons or newlines.
-To represent
+(`_`).
+Values may contain any character except for colons or newlines.
-a colon, use `&colon;` in place of `:`.
+To represent a colon, use `&colon;` in place of `:`.

-When the minHumdurm parser reads a Humdrum file with parameters, it will
+When the humlib parser reads a Humdrum file with parameters, it will
 automatically parse the parameters and attaches them to the next non-null
 token in the spine which follows.
 These parameters can then be accessed
 from a HumdrumToken with the functions: